huy1741/kakfa-spark-streaming/README.md

-This repo illustrates the Spark Structured Streaming
+This repo illustrates the Spark Structured Streaming and it is instructed by dogukannulu

 Gets random names from the API.
 Sends the name data to Kafka topics every 10 seconds using Airflow.
 Every message is read by Kafka consumer using Spark Structured Streaming and written to Cassandra table on a regular interval.